What does “minus” vision mean? How people with poor vision see How people with vision minus 7 see

 • heredity;

-• excessive visual load;
+• excessive visual stress;

 • low ability of the visual apparatus to focus on objects at different distances (poor accommodation).